 The Annual Meeting of the Amsterdam Institute for Molecules, Medicines and Systems takes place each year in April.

-2018 Annual Meeting
+2019 AIMMS Annual Meeting

-To read the report of this meeting, please click here, or read the report below.
+On Thursday 18 April 2019, the 2019 AIMMS Annual Meeting took place.
+To read the report of this meeting, please click here or read the report below.

 AIMMS PI session

-The day ended in a more informal way, with bubbling wine to celebrate the excellent scores from the evaluation committee and tasty food in the form of an Indonesian buffet.
+Both winners got a certificate and 250 euros to spend on something science-related.
+The day ended in a more informal way, with a beer and tasty food in the form of an Indonesian buffet.